RECLAMATION

 TEA NOVOSEL is a lesbian artist living in Germany.
 Her work emerges straight from the gut — from inner pressure, unrest, and subjects often left unspoken, such as mental health, social structures, and the ways “normality” excludes.
 Her practice produces uncompromising statement pieces — not to please, but to disturb, provoke, and open questions.
 Tea is socially critical because “everyone is human” is still not enough.
 IG: @mehmyselfandwhy

-JESSICA PIZZO, LCSW (she/they); otherwise known as The Kinky Therapist, is a trauma and sex therapist with over a decade in practice.
-As a pansexual, neurodivergent, member of the BDSM Community; they are passionate about combating the stigma and shame associated with diverse expressions of sexuality.
+JESSICA PIZZO, otherwise known as The Kinky Therapist, is a sex therapist with over a decade in practice.
+They are passionate about combating the stigma and shame associated with diverse expressions of sexuality.

 Suzie, “THE NAKED ARTIST,” is a self-taught Artist and photographer.
 Their life narrative focuses on the mind and exploring the emptying of feelings and emotions through self-expression.
 They started their journey in 1997 and over the years have accomplished a lot through the LGBTQ scene, published art and a variety of solo and joint shows.